-Is the Fisher Wallace Cranial Stimulator® regulated by the FDA?
+Is the Fisher Wallace Stimulator® regulated by the FDA?

 Yes.
-In 1991, our device received multiple 510(k) clearances that allow us to market the device for the treatment of depression, anxiety, insomnia and chronic pain.
+Our device received multiple 510(k) clearances in 1991 which allow us to market the device for the treatment of depression, anxiety, insomnia and chronic pain.
 Click HERE to read the FDA definition of Cranial Electrotherapy Stimulation on the FDA website.
 Our technology should not be confused with Electroconvulsive Therapy (ECT) or Transcranial Magnetic Stimulation (TMS).

 How does the device work?

 The device delivers mild electrical stimulation to the brain through sponge electrodes placed above the sideburns.
-When used on the head, the device has been shown in peer-reviewed studies to stimulate the production of neurochemicals, such as serotonin, GABA and endorphins, that are responsible for improving mood and sleep and suppressing pain.
+When used on the head, the device has been shown in medical studies to stimulate the production of neurochemicals, such as serotonin, GABA and endorphins, which are responsible for improving mood and sleep and suppressing chronic pain.

 Can I use the device at the same time I am taking medication?

 Yes.
 The device does not have any contraindications with medication.

 Drug therapy has not helped me - could this device work in my case?

 Yes.
 The device can work for patients who have not found success with medication.